EllisChang97/Recipe-Generator-API-With-Youtube-Tutorials/README.md

 # Some changes from last time

 ## Local modules
-The Trakt API stuff is in the /modules/trakt folder.
+The Edamam and Youtube API functions are in the /modules/edamam folder.

 ## Secured API settings using .env